emarock/proxy-pac-proxy/README.md

-simple use of common package managers such as [npm](https://www.npmjs.com/), [pip](https://pypi.python.org/pypi/pip), [gem](https://rubygems.org/) or [docker](https://www.docker.com/), perhaps in combination with services and repositories on the local network, requires reverse engineering of a *proxy.pac* file and the configuration of arbitrarily complicated combinations of the usual *_PROXY environment variables.
+simple use of common package managers such as [npm](https://www.npmjs.com/), [pip](https://pypi.python.org/pypi/pip), [gem](https://rubygems.org/) or [docker](https://www.docker.com/) -- perhaps in combination with services and repositories on the local network -- requires reverse engineering of a *proxy.pac* file and the configuration of arbitrarily complicated combinations of the usual *_PROXY environment variables.
 Worse, if the proxy requires authentication, passwords will